 What is a right?
 What do we mean by that word?
 It is much like a legal dimension and analogous to a physical dimension.

 We say that the dimension between the earth and its moon is about 186,000 miles.
 That is a contrivance we use.
 There is no such object we can lay on the workbench.
 We attribute dimensions to things so as to be able to work with them.
-It’s a mental tool and a very handy one because it enables so much progress.
+It’s an abstract, mental tool and a handy one.

 Likewise, the idea of rights.
 There is no such “thing” as a right, but we use the idea as a convenient tool in our discussion of authority or agency possessed by a person to use his powers and capacities.
 It is also a mental tool and a handy one because it has enabled so much progress.

 The “rights” idea is an abstraction, a concept drawn out of something else.
 So what is that something?